jarvist/HollowMountainII-2007to2012/2009/2009-Master.md

 The way on then continue up and into another smaller bolder choke.
 Under there was a small pitch down.
 From there we first climb up the rock and end up above big black hole.
-We throw a stone down and we can hear that there wats a long way down – 4s!
+We throw a stone down and we can hear that there wats a long way down – 4 seconds!
 Fucking hell – that is like 80 m pitch.
 Very excited we keep on throwing stones down.
 The echo at the bottom was amazing.
 We could also hear that there was a big slope at the bottom.